-Seracult slides and tape: For in-vitro diagnostic use only.
-Do not use product after the expiration date.
-For slides, test is not valid if the performance control area does not yield a blue color.
+Seracult Plus slides: For in-vitro diagnostic use only.
+Do not use product after expiration date.
+For slides, the test is not valid if the performance control area does not yield a blue color.

-Seracult developer: For in-vitro diagnostic use only.
-Do not use after the expiration date.
+Seracult Plus developer: For in-vitro diagnostic use only.
+Do not use after expiration date.
 Do not ingest.
 The developer is flammable; keep away from open flame.
 The developer is an irritant; avoid contact with eyes and skin.
 If contact occurs, flush the affected area with water.
 Since the developer evaporates readily, keep the bottle tightly capped when not in use.

-The Seracult developer is only to be used with Seracult slides.
-Do not replace any Seracult reagents with Seracult Plus test reagents.
+The Seracult Plus developer is only to be used with Seracult Plus slides.
+Do not replace any Seracult Plus reagents with Seracult test reagents